-CRD IV requires the holding of capital buffers that can be used to absorb the impact of a stress scenario.
-For the Society the buffer framework comprises a sector-wide Capital Conservation Buffer, introduced in 2016 at 0.625% of RWAs and set at 1.875% in 2018 rising to 2.5% by 1 January 2019 and a macro-prudential Countercyclical Capital Buffer currently set at 1% of RWAs for exposures to the UK.
-In addition, the Internal Capital Adequacy Assessment Process (ICAAP) considers whether any additional capital is required over and above the regulatory buffers, to satisfy our risk appetite over the planning horizon, and to absorb the impact of a severe stress scenario.
-The ICAAP is reviewed by the PRA when setting the Group's Total Capital Requirement (Pillar 1 and Pillar 2A).
+CRD IV requires the holding of capital buffers that can be deficit of the above-mentioned defined benefit schemes used to absorb the impact of a stress scenario.
+For the and associated long-tail risk including early retirement Society the buffer framework comprises a sector-wide exercises and pension transfer exercises.
+Capital Conservation Buffer, introduced in 2016 at 0.625% We will continue to monitor the deficit on the schemes to of RWAs and set at 1.875% in 2018 rising to 2.5% by 1 manage the funds in a responsible manner with the aim of January 2019 and a macro-prudential Countercyclical ultimately eliminating the actuarial funding deficit.
+Capital Buffer currently set at 1% of RWAs for exposures to the UK.
+In addition, the Internal Capital Adequacy We also operate defined contribution schemes into which Assessment Process (ICAAP) considers whether any eligible employees are automatically enrolled. additional capital is required over and above the regulatory buffers, to satisfy our risk appetite over the planning Principal risks and uncertainties horizon, and to absorb the impact of a severe stress scenario.
+The ICAAP is reviewed by the PRA when setting As a result of its normal business activities, the the Group's Total Capital Requirement (Pillar 1 and Pillar Group is exposed to a variety of risks.
+The Group has 2A). established a number of committees and policies to successfully manage these risks.
+These principal risks and uncertainties are set out in the Risk Management Report on pages 62 to 69 and in notes 34 to 36 to the Accounts.